thewca/statistics/server/README.md

 `./gradlew bootRun`

 An address should be logged.
 Probably http://localhost:8080/swagger-ui.html#/, if you did not change port.
 Visit it to read the documentation.
 You can run in another port (let's say 8001) by using `./gradlew bootRun --args='--spring.profiles.active=local --server.port=8001'`.

+For Windows, I think you need to use `.\gradlew.bat bootRun`.

 ## Run with docker